AlfaDjalo/crazy-asian-poker-game-guide/docs/tutorial-basics/another.md

 title: Another
 sidebar_label: Another
 ---
-This is a new file.
+This is a another new file.

 Bored with 2 and 4 card poker ?